WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### Modules

-- these are packages templates
+- these are packages templates.

-- their `Type` ends with a `MODULE` - it's very specific
+- their `Type` ends with a `MODULE` - it's very specific.

 #### Wait Conditions